Hackensack Meridian School of Medicine: Initial accreditations and approvals

 The New Jersey Office of Secretary of Higher Education notified HMSOM on October 2, 2019 that its petition for initial licensure to offer a Doctor of Medicine had been approved, effective immediately.
 A few weeks later, the Middle States Commission on Higher Education conducted its site visit and awarded HMSOM candidate for accreditation status at its March 5, 2020 meeting.
 In July the New Jersey Board of Medical Examiners issued conditional approval to HMSOM.
 The following year, the LCME granted provisional accreditation to the medical education program.
 In August 2022, the Middle States Commission on Higher Education conducted a virtual Site Evaluation Team Visit and, at the commission's November 2022 meeting, awarded Full Accreditation to HMSOM.

+In February 2023, the LCME awarded full accreditation to the medical school, and on March 11, 2024, the NJSBME awarded approval for the medical education program.
+In 2023-24 U.S. News and World Report ranked the school #79 (tied) among Best Medical Schools: Research.

 Campus and facilities

-The campus occupies 20 acres of a 120 acre site in Nutley and Clifton, New Jersey at the former Hoffman La Roche headquarters on Route 3, a central commuting artery to New York City.
+The campus occupies 20 acres of a 120-acre site in Nutley, New Jersey and Clifton, New Jersey at the former Hoffman La Roche headquarters on Route 3, a central commuting artery to New York City.
 The building housing HMSOM has been renovated.

 The HMSOM campus is also home to the HMH Center for Discovery and Innovation, which comprises three institutes to focus on cancer, infectious diseases and regenerative medicine research.
 The Institute for Multiple Myeloma has already opened as a result of a research partnership between the HMH John Theurer Cancer Center and Georgetown Lombardi Comprehensive Cancer Center, a National Cancer Institute-designated Comprehensive Cancer Center.

+Students

+In 2023-2024, HMSOM reported 567 students and 1,563 full-time faculty, resulting in a 3:1 full-time faculty-student ratio.